Voter identification laws in the United States: Shelby County v. Holder (2013)

+2017

 By the end of August 2017, federal courts had struck down voter ID laws in Ohio, Texas, North Carolina and Wisconsin.
-All the cases are likely to be heard ultimately by the US Supreme Court.
 The court ruled that the legislature's ending of Ohio's "Golden Week" imposed a "modest burden" on the right to vote of African Americans and said that the state's justifications for the law "fail to outweigh that burden."
 This week had been a period of time when residents could "register to vote and cast an early ballot at the same location."
 In 2017, the Texas law was initially struck down at the District level on the grounds that it intended discriminate against black and Hispanic voters, but the decision was reversed by the 5th Circuit.
 A North Carolina law was overturned as "its provisions deliberately target African-Americans with almost surgical precision … in an effort to depress black turnout at the polls."
 North Carolina appealed to the US Supreme Court, which declined to hear the appeal, allowing the prior federal court decision to stand.
 Parts of Wisconsin's voter ID laws were ruled to be unconstitutional and it was advised to accept more forms of identification for the fall 2016 election cycle.

+2020-present

+According to a 2021 report by the Brennan Center for Justice, the states of Arkansas, Florida, Georgia, Montana, New Hampshire, Texas, and Wyoming all enacted harsher voter ID requirements that year.
+Republican members of the American Legislative Exchange Council (ALEC) have often introduced voter identification laws, which were then signed by Republican governors.

+The proliferation of voter ID laws has prompted nonpartisan, nonprofit organizations like League of Women Voters and VoteRiders to work with and for U.S. citizens so that everyone who is eligible to cast a vote can do so.